 The first trick to keeping herbs fresh for longer is to harvest correctly.
 When harvesting, cut the stems at an angle.
 This will allow for better water intake and will help your harvest live a little longer.
 Then, after harvest, be sure to re-trim your bouquet of herbs once every few days and change the water out.

 Pay Attention to Variety

-Herbs fall into two categories depending on their stems and leaves: soft herbs and hard herbs.
+Herbs fall into two categories depending on their stems and leaves: soft herbs & hard herbs and yes, you can grow these herbs in the same herb garden.
 Soft herbs include basil, cilantro, mint, and parsley.
 They all have tender stems and leaves.
-Hard herbs, like rosemary, thyme
+Hardy herbs, like rosemary, thyme,

 These differences have an impact on how you’ll keep herbs fresh.

 Soft herbs love to spend time as a bouquet in fresh, cool water.
 Hard herbs will do better wrapped in a cool damp paper towel.